-The Committee shall review and assess annually its performance and report the results to the Board.
+The Committee shall review and assess its performance annually and report the results to the Board.

-The Committee shall review and assess annually the adequacy of this charter and, if appropriate, recommend changes to the charter to the Board.
+The Committee shall review and assess the adequacy of this charter annually and, if appropriate, recommend changes to the charter to the Board.

 Authority, Duties and Responsibilities

 Review and approve corporate goals and objectives relevant to the compensation of the Chief Executive Officer, evaluate his or her performance in light of those goals and objectives, and determine his or her compensation level based on that evaluation.
 In determining the long-term incentive component of Chief Executive Officer compensation, the Committee should consider the Company’s performance and relative shareholder returns, the value of similar incentive awards to counterparts at comparable companies, the awards given to the Chief Executive Officer in past years and such other factors as the Committee considers appropriate.

 Approve the compensation of executive officers and such other officers and employees as the Committee determines appropriate.

 Produce an annual Compensation Committee Report to be included in the Company's annual report and proxy statement.
 In connection with the Report, review and discuss with management the Compensation Discussion and Analysis section, and based on such review and discussion, recommend to the Board that the Compensation Discussion and Analysis section be included in the Company's annual report and proxy statement.